Cobertos/dotfiles/README.md

 * [Install chocolatey](https://chocolatey.org/docs/installation)
  * I would like to automate this but there's a lot of overhead with Python)
 * `choco install ./packages.config`
+* Install `pyenv` by downloading and extracting at the correct location and setting up variables
 * Install Python 3.6+ (requires at least 3.6 because of interpolated literals, f"")
+* Install Dropbox (fails if not installed, TODO) and make sure nvm is using a version of npm (fails if not installed, TODO)
+* Make a .bashrc if not exists (fails currently, TODO)
 * `python setup.py`
  * `--verify-only` - Lets you know the state of all the links, path operations, etc without doing anything
  * `--environment=XXX` - Uses files ending in `##XXX` if they exist instead